 We are able to provide certain information from this register on request to those undertaking family research.
 Please see the Contact Us page.

-Transcriptions of the ten yearly Censuses from 1841 to 1911 are available for download from a separate page on this website, as is a transcription of the 1939 Register taken at the outbreak of World War Two and which was made available for public inspection in November 2015.
+Transcripts of the ten yearly Censuses from 1841 to 1911 are available for download from a separate page on this website, as is a transcript of the 1939 Register taken at the outbreak of World War Two and which was made available for public inspection in November 2015.

 Conversion into Residential Accommodation

 The Hospital lay empty for 3 years until the architect Mr Kit Martin bought the site and converted the buildings into fifty-nine apartments and houses in collaboration with the specialist conservation architects Purcell Miller Tritton.
 Many additions and alterations that had been made over the years were removed, the aim being to restore the site as near as possible to its appearance in 1811.

 HRH Princess Margaret visited the Hospital as a guest of Kit Martin soon after the conversion.

 The photographs below were taken on 8 June 1997 by George Plunkett and show the site during conversion.
 (Reproduction on this website is by kind permission of Jonathan Plunkett.)